timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART II-PERSONNEL/CHAPTER 71-COMPUTATION OF RETIRED PAY/CHAPTER 71-COMPUTATION OF RETIRED PAY.md

       * (iv) Sergeant Major of the Marine Corps.

+      * (v) The senior enlisted advisor of the Space Force.

-      * (v) Master Chief Petty Officer of the Coast Guard.
+      * (vi) Master Chief Petty Officer of the Coast Guard.

 ### §1407.
 Retired pay base for members who first became members after September 7, 1980: high-36 month average
 * (a) USE OF RETIRED PAY BASE IN COMPUTING RETIRED PAY.—The retired pay or retainer pay of any person entitled to that pay who first became a member of a uniformed service after September 7, 1980, is computed using the retired pay base or retainer pay base determined under this section.